dmijatovic/dv4all-wcp/icons/README.md

 # Icons as web components

-`THIS LIBRARY IS USED TO TEST USE OF WEB COMPONENTS, LERNA AND HOW PUBLISHING TO NPM WORKS.`
+`THIS LIBRARY IS USED TO TEST USE OF WEB COMPONENTS.`

-This module contains icons as web components.
-It is a part of @dv4all monorepo created to test web components implementation as NPM packages (modules), how LERNA works and how custom components can be applied with React (NextJS), Vue (NuxtJS) and HTML5.
+The module contains SVG icons as web components.
+It is a part of @dv4all monorepo created to test web components implementation as NPM packages (modules), how LERNA works and how custom components can be applied with React (NextJS), Vue (NuxtJS), Webpack and HTML5.

 **This module is part of monorepo dv4all-wcp-lerna.**

+There are demos of each implementation in the [demos folder of the monorepo](https://github.com/dmijatovic/dv4all-wcp/tree/master/demos).

 ## Usage